 - Making School Cool is a theme that pervades all we do as we seek to ensure school is an enjoyable experience for our pupils.
 This incorporates the constant use of cell phones for messages, a reward programme called HBucks, a canteen, dj presented music at breaks and various fun activities led by the Councillors.

-- TradeMark is an annual evangelistic week run in the College by the youth pastors of local churches.
+- TradeMark is an annual evangelistic week run in the High School by the youth pastors of local churches.
 It is generally a fun-filled week with the serious intent of providing seminars for discussing Christianity.

 - The co-curricular programme is full and varied.
 It provides options throughout so that pupils can choose each what suits their own particular talents best.
 We prize involvement by all but seek to be as competitive as possible.
 Our reputation has grown remarkably quickly and we now challenge deliberately schools bigger than ours.